10 reasons you should NOT negotiate your salary

 They could say that!
 But it’s more likely that their offer wasn’t their best offer and they left some wiggle room just in case you counter offered.
 And they may actually respect you more when you negotiate because it shows that you’re a business-savvy professional who knows how to maximize value.
 Chances are their business depends on employees finding ways to maximize value to the business, so this could be a very positive trait for them.

 3. Negotiating is complicated and difficult, and you could mess it up

 There are tons of books and even entire college courses on negotiation, so it must be pretty hard to do.
 There’s all this fancy terminology like “anchor” and “BATNA”, and recruiters are professional salary negotiators.
 How could you possibly “win” in a negotiation against a professional?

 Negotiation is a pretty big, complicated topic.
 But we’re not talking about negotiation, we’re talking about salary negotiation, which is much simpler.
-As long as you avoid The Dreaded Salary Question and follow these three steps, you’ll do pretty well.
+As long as you avoid sharing your current or expected salary and follow these three steps, you’ll do pretty well.

 Ok, so I guess it’s not that hard to negotiate salary.
 But stay with me—I’m sure I can find some reason you should NOT negotiate your salary!

 4. You’ll start off on the wrong foot